eduard-grosu/wfm-helper/README.md

 A Chrome extension that displays the ducat value of a prime component next to its name on warframe.market.
 * How it works:
     - When you visit a user profile on warframe.market, the extension automatically displays the ducat value next to each prime component.
-    - Values are color-coded:
-        + **Red** for items with a ducat value below 45.
-        + **Green** for items with a ducat value of 45 or above.
+    - The colors are determined according to the following rules:
-        + **Gold** for items that meet either of these conditions:
+        + **Gold** for items that cost:
-            * Price is 1 platinum and 45 or more ducats.
+            * 45 or more ducats and 1 platinum
-            * Price is 2 platinum or less and 90 or more ducats.
+            * 90 or more ducats and 2 or fewer platinum
+        + **Green** for items that cost:
+            * 25 or more ducats and 1 platinum
+            * 50 or more ducats and 2 platinum
+            * 100 or more ducats and 4 platinum
+        + **Red** for items that don't meet the above conditions.

     ![warframe.market profile preview](img/warframe-market.png)